knlin1124/11402_CI002/README.md

 ## Course Description

-This repository serves as a dedicated workspace for my C++ Programming Laboratory course during the 11402 semester.
-The primary focus is on mastering algorithmic thinking and practical coding through intensive problem-solving.
+This repository contains my programming assignments, laboratory exercises, and online judge solutions for the C++ Programming Laboratory course.
+It documents my learning progress throughout the semester and serves as a personal archive of problem-solving practice and algorithm implementations.

 ## Course Information